mstenius/t3pcl2pdf/README.md

 > If that URL doesn't work, find the matching tarball at
 > https://github.com/ArtifexSoftware/ghostpdl-downloads/releases

+Apologies for the above, it is somewhat messy and could probably be simplified.

 ### 3. T3 installation with HPLJ fonts

 You need a full T3 installation configured for HP LaserJet II printing.
-The recommended way is to locate original T3 installation media and perform a complete installatin from scratch in your DOSBox environment.
+The recommended way is to (somehow) locate original T3 installation media and perform a complete installatin from scratch in your DOSBox environment.

 Such an installation will contain `.HPP` bitmap font files (`IBM12.HPP`, `KU.HPP`, `IBM17SV.HPP`, etc.).
 In a typical DOSBox setup they live at: